Why Gamification May be the Key to Increasing Employee Engagement.

 Games contain the natural reward compulsion loop:

 It’s the same reason many of us drink coffee in the morning.
-Or get addicted to Pokémon, Farmville, or SimCity (which, I am currently hooked).
+Or why people got addicted to Pokémon, Farmville, or even Duolingo (gotta save that streak, right?).

 By rewarding your employees for performing tasks, you create that reward compulsion loop in the workplace – and a natural dopamine environment.